 - Lot D is for residents who reside in Muehlmeier & Grosshuesch Halls.
 (If there are no available spots as an over-flow parking lot students are allowed to park in Lot E, if for any reason you feel unsafe walking from Lot D & E, contact Campus Safety for a safe ride.)

 - Lot F & Lot G: Are designated for students/faculty/staff/visitors & guest of the University.
 All vehicles may park in these lots with a valid permit from 7:00am - 11:00pm( Lot F & Lot G are not overnight parking lots)

 - Lot D, Lot E, & Lot H Are designated for students/faculty/staff/visitors & guests of the university and residential students.
 All vehicles may park in these lots with a valid permit 24hrs a day.
 (Lot D, Lot E, Lot H are the only three OVERNIGHT parking lots on the MAIN CAMPUS)

 - Handicap, Visitor, & United Way Fair Share Giver parking, is reserved for that purpose only 24 hours a day.
 Student, staff, & faculty are prohibited from parking in reserved spaces unless authorized to do so with a valid endorsed permit.

 - Students/Staff/Faculty/Visitors and Guests are prohibited from driving or parking their vehicles on campus lawns or walkways, including: when loading or unloading personal property to and from the residence halls.
-Campus Safety & Security will not authorize you to park on lawns or sidewalks.
+Campus Safety will not authorize you to park on lawns or sidewalks.
 Any vehicle(s) that violate the Lakeland University regulation will be ticketed and any cost of repairs to lawn or sidewalk associated with the violation will be charged to account.

 - All parking violations equate to monetary fines, or having the vehicle immobilized.